You are here: Urology Textbook > Bladder > Bladder cancer Pathology

 Other rare cancers:

-Hepatoid adenocarcinoma, lymphoepithelial carcinoma, carcinoid tumors (neuroendocrine tumors), germ cell tumors.
+Hepatoid adenocarcinoma, lymphoepithelial carcinoma, carcinoid tumors (neuroendocrine tumors), and germ cell tumors.

 Nonepithelial tumors of the urinary bladder